hamilton-cs/py-simple-audio/docs/functionchecks.rst

 Run all checks::

-   import simpleaudio.functionchecks as fc
+   import simpleaudio-hamilton-cs.functionchecks as fc

    fc.run_all()

 Run a single check::

-   import simpleaudio.functionchecks as fc
+   import simpleaudio-hamilton-cs.functionchecks as fc

    fc.LeftRightCheck.run()